srikantrao/SenseMS/README.md

 pip install -r requirements.txt
 ```

-## Requisites

-- List all packages and software needed to build the environment
-- This could include cloud command line tools (i.e. gsutil), package managers (i.e. conda), etc.

-## Configs
-- We recommond using either .yaml or .txt for your config files, not .json
-- **DO NOT STORE CREDENTIALS IN THE CONFIG DIRECTORY!!**
-- If credentials are needed, use environment variables or HashiCorp's [Vault](https://www.vaultproject.io/)

 ## Test
 - Include instructions for how to run all tests after the software is installed